Vortices in a parity-invariant Maxwell-Chern-Simons model: Introduction

-In the last few years, there have been several contributions to the literature of vortices, and here we briefly address some of them.
+In the last few years, there have been several contributions to the literature of vortices, and here we briefly mention some of them.
 In Ref.~\cite{Shaposhnikov}, the authors reported a new topological vortex solution in a $U(1) \times U(1)$ Maxwell-Chern-Simons theory.
 Considering the situation in which one of the $U(1)$'s was spontaneously broken, they obtained a long-range force, protected at the quantum level by the Coleman-Hill theorem~\cite{ColemanHill}.
 Another interesting development was achieved in Refs.~\cite{Penin1, Penin2}, where the authors used a systematic expansion in inverse powers of $n$ to study giant vortices with large topological charge, observed experimentally in condensed matter systems~\cite{GiantExp1, GiantExp2, GiantExp3}.
-In Ref.~\cite{Helayel}, the authors considered a $U(1) \times U(1)$, supersymmetric model in $2+1 $ dimensions, investigating magnetic vortex formation and discussing applications of it.
-For other interesting recent works, see Refs.~\cite{Schaposnik1, Schaposnik2, Schaposnik3, Bazeia1, Bazeia2, Bazeia3}.
+In Ref.~\cite{Helayel}, the authors considered a $U(1) \times U(1)$, $\mathcal{N} = 2$ supersymmetric model in $2+1 $ dimensions, investigating magnetic vortex formation and discussing applications of it.
+For some recent developments on vortex solutions within the gravitational context, see for instance Refs.~\cite{Edery, Albert}.
+Other interesting recent works can be found in Refs.~\cite{Schaposnik1, Schaposnik2, Schaposnik3, Bazeia1, Bazeia2, Bazeia3}.

 In this work we propose a parity-invariant Maxwell-Chern-Simons $U(1) \times U(1)$ scalar QED in 2+1 dimensions, in analogy with the fermionic matter case studied in Ref.~\cite{Oswaldo1}, and investigate the existence of topological vortices in the Higgs phase of this model.
-This proposal comes as a first step towards a description of physical phenomena where charged vortices may play an important role while preserving $\mathcal{P}$ and $\mathcal{T}$, something that has not been considered in the literature so far.
+Although vortices in similar scenarios have already been considered in the literature, they have been restricted to the pure CS case.
+The addition of a Maxwell term, more than an academic exercise, leads to physically sensible differences, changing for example the number of propagating degrees of freedom, the quantization procedure and even the nature of the vortices themselves.
+Moreover, the pure CS limit can in principle be achieved by a suitable choice of parameters in a Maxwell-CS model, \footnote{In Ref.~\cite{Nemeth} the author advocates that the pure CS limit does not describe the large distance limit of the Maxwell-CS model.} but the converse is certainly not true.
+Therefore, this work comes as one more step towards the description of physical phenomena where charged vortices or anyonic matter may play an important role while preserving $\mathcal{P}$ and $\mathcal{T}$.